+As set up in the introduction we consider the $d$-dimensional unit cube $\Q$, for $d\geq2$ and the semiring of dyadic cubes $\mathcal{D}$.
 Even though, the particular choice of the set of dyadic cubes is not unique, we will see that this does not affect our results (see \prettyref{lem: closed-cubes vs cubes-1}, \prettyref{lem:LqDefIndependent} and \prettyref{lem:SpectralFuncitonINdependent} ).

-In this chapter we introduce the new notion of partition functions with respect to a non-negative, monotone set function $\J$ defined on the dyadic cubes $\mathcal{D}$.
-One further natural assumption is that $\J$ is \emph{locally non-vanishing}, that is, if $\J\left(Q\right)>0$ for $Q\in\mathcal{D}$, then there exists $Q'\subsetneq Q$, $Q'\in\mathcal{D}$ with $\J(Q')>0$.
-Note that this assumption is satisfied for each specific choice for $\J$ that we consider.